+He was quoted in the media, saying at a presentation in White River that the reintroduction protocol follows scientifically proven boma-bonding and reintroduction techniques.
+He said the objective is not to captive breed white lion and that the GLTP strongly opposes the captive breeding of white lion.
 He added that "at every stage of the reintroduction, human intervention will be restricted so that the cubs are not human imprinted.
 They will begin to develop their hunting techniques naturally in a free-roaming sub-habitat, in play and by practicing on the resident prey base that occurs there."

-The last day will be “spent in contemplation, experiencing the sacred site in our own quiet space.”
-Tucker recently returned from the the World Wilderness Congress in Alaska where she did a presentation on the plight of the white lions.
+At this stage the lions are kept in roughly one-hectare bomas on the 300ha sub-habitat area, where they have been since they were moved from Sanbona in the Eastern Cape to the lowveld farm.
+Linda Tucker, Founder of the GWLPT, attended a World Wilderness Congress in Alaska held in 2005 where she did a presentation on the plight of the white lions.
 The Limpopo Department of Economic Development, Environment and Tourism did not issue a holding permit for the lions when they were first brought to the lowveld.

+The department's Dr Ramphele had not responded to repeated queries about the permit or the lack of a proper Environmental Impact Assessment (EIA) about the GWLPT project and the eco-tourism ventures.
 In terms of the draft national norms and standards for the sustainable use of large predators the "establishment or re-establishment of any large predator will be subject to an EIA and feasibility study by the applicant, which will be reviewed by the provincial conservation authority in whose area of jurisdiction the intended action falls, and which will lead to the development of a formal ecological management plan."

-Tucker has also appealed to the Minister of Environmental Affairs to introduce special legislation that will protect the White Lions as a national asset.
+Tucker has also appealed to the Minister of Environmental Affairs to introduce special legislation that will protect the white lions as a national asset.
 "Of vital consequence is the fact that South Africa's unique white lions are part of this country's cultural heritage and African renaissance.
 It is imperative that this cultural and historical value be considered alongside their environmental value."